intel/CPU-Manager-for-Kubernetes/README.md

   the pool can be shared (value 0) or not (value 1).
 - `/etc/kcm/pools/<pool>/<cpulist>/tasks` contains the Linux process IDs of containers to which the CPUset has been allocated.

+# System Requirements

+ - Docker 1.12.1 or above
+ - Python 3.4.4 or above